 - Add quinoa to each plate, and top with the lemon tahini dressing.

 - Sprinkle coarse sea salt and freshly ground black pepper to taste.
 Top with sliced or chopped avocado and chopped fresh parsley.

-To enjoy the best flavor, rinse the quinoa with water in a fine-mesh strainer before cooking to remove the saponin, a natural coating which can make it taste bitter or soapy even if boxed quinoa is pre-rinsed at home.
+To enjoy the best flavor, rinse the quinoa with water in a fine-mesh strainer before cooking to remove the saponin, a natural coating that can make it taste bitter or soapy even if boxed quinoa is pre-rinsed at home.